 The main bulk of these expenses typically include business miles, insurance and equipment, but can include any necessary costs.
 Although business expenses are unlikely to make up a large portion of your take-home pay, this is a useful way to maximise your tax efficiency.
 This includes pre-incorporation expenses.

 Dividends can be paid at any point during the financial year, providing there are profits available.
 It is entirely your choice as to when and how much you pay.

-To take dividends out of your company, you will firstly need to hold a meeting with your company directors to declare the dividend.
+To take dividends out of your limited company, you will firstly need to hold a meeting with your company directors to declare the dividend.
 A dividend voucher must also be given to each shareholder, outlining the dividend paid.

 We've been providing expert accountancy advice and helping contractors to focus on doing what they do best since 1992.> Finding a Contract Guide Take Home Pay Calculator IR35 Guide for Contractors